 Dramatic and unanticipated changes also took place in policy towards military manpower and in imperial relations.
 Borden made his first wartime visit to Britain and France in 1915.
 In Paris he visited President Raymond Poincaré and received the grand cross of the Legion of Honour.
 In London the government of Herbert Henry Asquith was welcoming and cordial but refused to concede any possibility of consultation on war policy.
 That was true also in 1916 as Borden wrestled with the chaotic administration of military manpower in Canada and Britain under Hughes.
 Eventually, in the fall of 1916, Hughes, in London, deliberately defied Borden’s instructions for management of the overseas forces.
 Borden stripped him of his responsibilities and, in response to Hughes’s bitter reaction, fired him in November.
 Hughes was replaced in Ottawa by Edward Kemp, and in London a new ministry of overseas military forces was established with George Perley, Canada’s acting high commissioner, as its minister.

 In December the new British prime minister, David Lloyd George, initiated a revolutionary change in the United Kingdom’s relations with its dominions.
 He desperately needed more fighting men but realized that the time had come to give the dominions and India some say in the direction of the war.
 “They are fighting not for us,” he was reported as saying, “but with us.”
 In the spring of 1917 Borden, the leader of the senior dominion, attended the first imperial war cabinet and conference.
-Between regular visits to Canada’s soldiers in military hospitals, Borden participated in war-cabinet discussions of a wide range of matters including possible peace terms.
+Between regular visits to Canada’s soldiers in military hospitals, Borden participated in war-cabinet discussions of a wide range of matters, including possible peace terms.
 At meetings of the conference he and his brilliant young legal adviser, Loring Cheney Christie*, led the passage of Resolution IX, which called for a post-war constitutional conference to “provide effective arrangements for continuous consultation in all important matters of common Imperial concern, and for such necessary concerted action, founded on consultation, as the several Governments may determine.”

 Back in Canada, Borden met his cabinet on 17 May and told them that he was ready to introduce conscription.
 The pressure to impose compulsory service had been building for more than a year, especially among more well-to-do English Canadians convinced that Quebeckers were slackers who refused to do their part.
 In 1916 the Toronto-based Bonne Entente movement, organized by John Milton Godfrey* and Arthur Hawkes, sought but failed to win Quebeckers over to a greater military contribution to the war effort.
 The more strident Win-the-War movement in 1917 openly agitated for conscription and a coalition government to enforce it.
 Quebeckers were not impressed.
 They were angered that Borden’s government had failed to support their demands for redress of the grievance felt by Franco-Ontarians as a result of the Whitney government’s imposition of Regulation 17 on their schools [see Philippe Landry*].
 This 1912 regulation had abolished the use of French as a language of instruction beyond form one (the first two years of instruction).
-In Ottawa the dispute was particularly heated as resistance to the regulation grew year by year, leading the government of William Howard Hearst* to put the Ottawa school board in trusteeship in 1915 [see Samuel McCallum Genest].
+In Ottawa the dispute was particularly heated as resistance to the regulation grew year by year, leading the government of William Howard Hearst* to effectively put the Ottawa school board in trusteeship in 1915 [see Samuel McCallum Genest].
 In February 1916, nearly five thousand angry French Canadians marched in protest to Borden’s office and demanded federal intervention in the dispute.
 Borden said he would “see what could be done.”
 He did nothing, firmly convinced that the dispute was strictly a provincial matter.
 Then in April his three French Canadian ministers, Pierre-Édouard Blondin*, Thomas Chase-Casgrain*, and Esioff-Léon Patenaude* pleaded to have the dispute referred to the Privy Council in Britain.
 He refused, calling their request “foolish.”
 In May Liberal mp Ernest Lapointe*’s resolution in the commons recommending to the Ontario legislature “the wisdom of making it clear that the privilege of the children of French parentage of being taught in their mother tongue be not interfered with” was soundly defeated with “loud cheers” by the Tory majority.
 Ominously, five of Borden’s members voted for the resolution and eleven of Laurier’s caucus voted with the majority.
 Borden’s view that intervention was unconstitutional was sound, but his insensitivity to French Canadians’ concerns and to the pleas of his Quebec colleagues, and his adamant refusal to intervene with the Conservative government in Toronto, all but eroded what limited support his government had in Quebec.
 The increasingly strident clamour for conscription made matters even worse and sharpened the growing division between French and English in Canada.

 For months Borden had resisted the conscription agitation, fearing large-scale unrest if it was imposed.
 “That might mean civil war in Quebec,” as he told one of the Bonne Ententists.
 In May 1917, when cabinet was informed there would be conscription, Blondin and Patenaude warned that it would “kill them politically and the party [in Quebec] for 25 years.”
 Borden’s participation in the imperial war cabinet and his keen awareness that voluntary recruiting had fallen well behind battlefield casualties had been decisive in changing his mind.
 Casualties in the spring of 1917 were double the number of new recruits.
 Being taken into the imperial government’s council, participating in discussions of war and peace policy at the centre of the empire, Borden believed, heightened Canada’s responsibility to do everything possible to support its soldiers.
 Even more important was the bond he had established with “his boys” at the front and in the long rows of hospital beds in England.
 When he introduced the Military Service Bill on 11 June, he asked a hushed and sombre House of Commons, “If we do not pass this measure, if we do not provide reinforcements, if we do not keep our plighted faith, with what countenance shall we meet them on their return?”